Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 });

-on an element can’t help load its own component code in time – it runs after Alpine has already bound the element’s data.
+So alpine:init is the right hook for synchronous setup (calling Alpine.data with already-loaded code), but it cannot solve async loading timing.
+An x-init on an element cannot load its own component code in time either, because it runs after Alpine has already bound the element’s data.

-Therefore, the only reliable solution is to control when Alpine.start()
+The only reliable answer is to control when Alpine.start() happens, so it fires after the dynamic imports finish.

 1. Include Alpine.js in “deferred” mode